Rodrigo Goldberg

-Rodrigo Alejandro Goldberg Mierzejewski (born August 9, 1971) is a Chilean former international football player.
-As a player, he gained national notoriety in Israel for his talented play with Maccabi Tel Aviv and good use of the Hebrew language.
+Rodrigo Alejandro Goldberg Mierzejewski (born 9 August 1971) is a Chilean former professional footballer who played as a striker.
+He gained national notoriety in Israel for his talented play with Maccabi Tel Aviv and good use of the Hebrew language.
+At the international level, he made 13 appearances for the Chile national team scoring 4 goals.

 Time in Israel

 Goldberg was an integral part of the Maccabi Tel Aviv squad that took back to back cup titles and a league championship thereafter.
 He had a strained relationship with club captain Avi Nimni and verbally criticized him in the Israeli media before returning to Chile.

 Return to Chile

 After playing for four seasons in Israel, Goldberg returned to Chile to play for Santiago Morning.
-During a club match against Palestino, he was subjected to anti-Semitic abuse from the oppositions supporters because of his Polish and German Jewish background.
+During a club match against Palestino, he was subjected to anti-Semitic abuse from the opposition supporters because of his Polish and German Jewish background.
 Goldberg is, however, a Catholic, as a result of the conversion of his grandparents.

 After football

-Goldberg graduated as a Industrial Civil Engineer at the San Sebastián University.
+Goldberg graduated as an Industrial Civil Engineer at the San Sebastián University.

 Since 2006, he has worked as a football commentator and analyst in both radio and TV media such as Canal del Fútbol, Fox Sports and Radio Cooperativa.
 In addition to this, he worked for TVN during the 2011 Copa América.
 Also, he has worked for print media such as Publimetro and La Tercera.

 From 2019 to 2021, Goldberg worked as Sports Director of Universidad de Chile alongside his former fellow footballer Sergio Vargas.